Pandemic made a new billionaire every 26 hours, says Oxfam

 For the executive director of Oxfam, the proposal for an extraordinary single tax of 99% on the extra earnings of the 10 richest billionaires in the world during the pandemic shows that it is possible to find resources to face the challenges that are affecting millions of people in the world.

-“Even though governments have injected $16 trillion of our money into countries’ economies to save lives and jobs, much of that money has ended up in the pockets of billionaires, due to huge rallies in the stock market.
-Vaccines should end the pandemic , but the inequality in its distribution, concentrating doses in the richest countries, is leaving millions without access.
-The result is that different types of inequalities must increase in the world.
-We are losing our humanity in an accelerated way by normalizing extreme inequalities”, he adds.
+“While governments have pumped $16 trillion of our money into countries’ economies to save lives and jobs, much of that money has ended up in the pockets of billionaires, due to huge rallies in the stock market.
+Vaccines should end the pandemic, but the inequality in their distribution, concentrating doses in the richest countries, is leaving millions without access.
+The result is that different types of inequalities are expected to increase in the world.
+We are rapidly losing our humanity by normalizing extreme inequalities,” he adds.